Accelerate Preclinical Drug Development

 What is the difference between an integrated drug discovery model and typical outsourcing models?

-Typical outsourcing models include multiple sources and contract research organizations (CROs).
+Typical outsourcing models include multiple sources and preclinical drug development contract research organizations (CROs).
 In some cases, an external consultant is hired to manage the inputs, outputs, project timeline, and project costs.
-With the integrated drug discovery platform at Charles River, there is one project team working through all phases in the preclinical workflow.
+Charles River is a preclinical CRO and uses an integrated drug discovery approach, meaning there is one project team working through all phases in the preclinical workflow.
 This team acts as an in-house drug discovery consultant.

-What are the advantages of using an integrated drug discovery approach with one CRO?
+What are the advantages of using an integrated drug discovery approach with one preclinical CRO?

 Is an integrated drug discovery approach appropriate for mid-sized biotech organizations?

-Mid-sized biotech companies face a unique set of challenges.
+Mid-sized biotech companies face a unique set of preclinical drug development challenges.
 They are often trying to advance several programs in parallel, while keeping teams small and agile to maintain a competitive and innovative edge.
 They are faced with resource constraints and likely encounter a problem that cannot be addressed with in-house capabilities.
-Charles River integrated drug discovery services can keep pace with small and agile biotech teams and also perform at the level of scientific excellence that is demanded.
+Charles River preclinical research services can keep pace with small and agile biotech teams and also perform at the level of scientific excellence that is demanded.

 Is an integrated drug discovery approach appropriate for a small biotech?

-Virtual biotechs and small startups are often under challenges revolving around lack of resources and lack of credible partners to trust with their intellectual property (IP).
+Virtual biotechs and small startups are often challenged by a lack of resources and lack of credible partners to trust with their intellectual property (IP).
 Charles River integrated drug discovery resolves both scenarios.
-The IDD project teams offer a streamlined process and a diverse group of experts to help a skeleton crew reach the clinic, and ultimately get therapy to patients faster.
+The preclinical drug development CRO services teams offer a streamlined process and a diverse group of experts to help a skeleton crew reach the clinic, and ultimately get therapy to patients faster.